dev-guy/CommandStudio/README.md

 The React application lets users:

 - Define commands (shell scripts) to run with constraints (currently only maximum execution time).
 Secrets can be emedded in commands by referring to them by name, such as `$secret_name`.
-Secrets can have one value per environment.
 - Define execution environments
 - Manage encrypted secrets that can be embedded into commands securely
   - They don't appear, for example, in history files or `ps`
+  - Secrets can have one value per environment
 - Schedule commands to run on specified environments using crontab expressions
 - Monitor command execution events with filters and pagination
 - View additional details via Oban Web